AgentAbi/Booking-App/README.md

 # To run it locally

-## Prerequisites

-Before you begin, ensure you have Node.js installed on your system.
+Have Node.js installed on your system.

 ## Cloning the Repository